citp/privacy-policy-historical/t/th/tho/thoughtworks.com.md

 ## M) TRUSTe’s Certification and Safe Harbor Framework

+The TRUSTe program covers only information that is collected through this website, and does not cover information that may be collected through software downloaded from the website.

+In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe seal.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.

+Please click here for fax and postal mail information.
+TRUSTe's Dispute Resolution process is only available in English.

-ThoughtWorks Inc. has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements The TRUSTe program does not cover information that may be collected through downloadable software.
-The Truste Program covers only information that is collected through this website, www.thoughtworks.com If you have questions or complaints regarding our privacy policy or practices, please contact us at:
+If you have questions or complaints regarding our privacy policy or practices, please contact us at:

 ThoughtWorks, Inc.
 200 E Randolph St